Creating, Updating and Deleting Resources

 # 204 No Content

-If a POST request did include a Client-Generated ID and the requested resource has been created successfully, the server MUST return either a 201 Created status code and response document (as described above) or a 204 No Content status code with no response document.
+If a POST request did include a Client-Generated ID and the requested resource has been created successfully, the server MUST return either a 201 Created status code as described above or a 204 No Content status code with no response document.

 Note: If a 204 response is received the client should consider the resource object sent in the request to be accepted by the server, as if the server had returned it back in a 201 response.

-A server MAY return 403 Forbidden in response to an unsupported request to create a resource.
+A server MAY return 400 Bad Request in response to an unsupported request to create a resource.

 # 404 Not Found